 If you plan to tile the surround, expect to spend four to six hours tiling.
 This does not including prep time.
 For the hearth, plan to spend about three hours tiling.
 Clean the fireplace and level the surface before you begin.

-Measure the dimensions of the surface to be tiled and transfer them to graph paper with a 1/4-inch rule.
+Before you begin, measure the dimensions of the surface to be tiled and transfer them to graph paper with a 1/4-inch rule.
 Experiment with several designs until you come up with the one you want to pursue.
 Draw the design to scale using the actual dimensions of the tile, including grout joints.
 If you find that the dimensions result in unattractive narrow pieces along any of the edges, you may want to use a wider grout joint or larger tile.

 Measure the dimensions of the surfaces and cut backerboard to fit.
 Install the backerboard with thinset mortar and self-tapping masonry screws.
 Tape and finish any joints in the backerboard using fiberglass tape and joint compound.